Antiz96/Linux-Desktop/Arch-Linux/Base_installation_with_disk_encryption.md

-# Arch Linux base installation
+# Arch Linux base installation with disk encryption

 This is my personal routine to install Arch Linux with full disk encryption.
 Before encrypting your disk, be aware of the consequences : https://www.makeuseof.com/tag/4-reasons-encrypt-linux-partitions/